 These SimpleQA benchmarks demonstrate a general recipe to reduce incorrect responses in any LLM application.
 Use automated trustworthiness scoring to flag low-confidence responses and automated response improvement to boost accuracy.
 The Trustworthy Language Model offers a state-of-the-art system to accomplish this with any LLM model and build reliable AI applications.

-Get started with the TLM API or interactive playground.
+Get started with the TLM API or Chat with TLM (free).